Criminal Justice Studies

 C J 680 Field Course in Criminal Justice (Units: 4)

-Prerequisites: Restricted to senior standing; C J 300*; a GWAR* course; or permission of the instructor.
+Prerequisites: Restricted to senior standing; C J 300*; a GWAR course (may be taken concurrently); or permission of the instructor.

 Data gathering, organization, and presentation of research to students engaged in field studies in any criminal justice system setting.
 Activity.
 [CSL may be available]